Commercial new construction performance program

 - Your project is commercial, institutional, multi-unit residential or light industrial.

-- You are planning to design a building with a better energy performance than the BC Building Code.
+- You are planning to design a building with a better energy performance than required by the BC Building Code.

 - You are planning to implement energy-efficient technologies.